twiddlingbits/twr-wasm/docs/api/api-library.md

 In this example, the event does not have any arguments.
 But it may -- integers (which includes pointers) can be accepted as arguments to the event callback.
 These arguments are event specific.

 ## imports
-All TypeScript functions that you wish to import into a WebAssembly module as C APIS, should be listed in the `imports` object.
+All TypeScript functions that you wish to import into a WebAssembly module as C APIs, should be listed in the `imports` object.

 Each function in the `imports` object has optional options, that are primarily for use with `twrWasmModuleAsync` modules.